zupo/peps/pep-0xxx.rst

             version.
 If present, ``upper_bound`` will set the highest acceptable TLS version.
 If either argument is ``None``, this will leave that bound unchanged.
             """

+        @abstractmethod
+        def use_trust_store(self, store: TrustStore) -> None:
+            """
+            Configures the Context to use a given trust store to validate certificates.
+If not called, the default trust store will be used.
+            """